Smoking, certain substances and HPV are some of the risks and causes of nasal and paranasal sinus cancers.

 Exposure to some substances at work

 Research suggests that working in some jobs increases your risk of developing cancers in the nasal cavity and paranasal sinuses.
 This is because they can expose you to certain chemicals.

 The Health and Safety Executive produced a report in 2012 that looked at whether there were particular occupations that increase the risk of nasal and paranasal cancers.
-They state that around a third of nasal and paranasal sinus cancers are linked to occupation.
+They state that around a third of nasal and paranasal sinus cancers are linked to certain occupations.

-- Nickel – is a metal used to make stainless steel
+- Nickel compounds – a metal used to make stainless steel.